(If Loving You Is Wrong) I Don't Want to Be Right

 "(If Loving You Is Wrong) I Don't Want to Be Right" is a song written by Stax Records songwriters Homer Banks, Carl Hampton, and Raymond Jackson.
-Originally written for The Emotions, it has been performed by many singers, most notably by Luther Ingram, whose original recording topped the R&B chart for four weeks and rose to number 3 on the Billboard Hot 100 in 1972.
+Originally written for the Emotions, it has been performed by many singers, most notably by Luther Ingram, whose original recording topped the R&B chart for four weeks and rose to number 3 on the Billboard Hot 100 in 1972.
 Billboard ranked it as the No. 16 song for 1972.

-In 1972–73, The Faces recorded the song as an outtake for Ooh La La (1973), their final studio album.
-In 1974, Millie Jackson released her version of the song which received two Grammy Award nominations.
-In 1978, Barbara Mandrell's version topped the U.S. country chart, reached number 31 on the Billboard Hot 100 (number 27 Cashbox), and was nominated for Single of the Year at the 1979 CMA (Country Music Association) Awards.
+In 1972–73, the Faces recorded the song as an outtake for Ooh La La (1973), its final studio album.
+In 1974, Millie Jackson released her version of the song,which received two Grammy Award nominations.
+In 1979, Barbara Mandrell's version topped the U.S. country chart, reached number 31 on the Billboard Hot 100 (number 27 Cashbox), and was nominated for Single of the Year at the 1979 CMA (Country Music Association) Awards.
 Rod Stewart recorded the song for Foot Loose & Fancy Free (1977), his eighth album; as a single it peaked at number 23 on the UK Singles Chart in 1980.

 Content

-The song is about an adulterous love affair, told from the point of view of either the mistress or the cheating spouse, depending on the gender of the performer.
-Regardless, both parties involved express their desire to maintain the affair, while at the same time acknowledging that the relationship is wrong according to conventional moral standards.
+The song is about an adulterous love affair, told from the point of view of either the mistress or the cheating husband, depending on the gender of the performer.
+In both cases, the singer expresses their desire to maintain the affair while acknowledging that the relationship is immoral.

-Millie Jackson, however, took a somewhat different approach.
-On both studio and live recordings, her version is typically divided into three parts: "(If Loving You Is Wrong) I Don't Want to Be Right", "The Rap", and "(If Loving You Is Wrong) I Don't Want to Be Right (Reprise)", which together have a running time of over 11 minutes.
-The first and third parts include the song more or less as originally written, while the second part was written by Jackson herself.
+Millie Jackson took a different approach.
+On both studio and live recordings, her version is divided into three parts: "(If Loving You Is Wrong) I Don't Want to Be Right", "The Rap", and "(If Loving You Is Wrong) I Don't Want to Be Right (Reprise)", which have a combined running time of over 11 minutes.
+The first and third parts have the song as originally written, while the middle part was written by Jackson.
 Titled "The Rap", the middle segment is a monologue in which an unrepentant Jackson discusses her status as the "other woman" and why she loves it.